 Statistics don’t lie, but they don’t always show the whole story.
-Case in point: COVID-19’s impact on bar employment.
+Case in point: the pandemic's impact on bar employment.
 The U.S. Bureau of Labor Statistics (BLS) reported a 13% unemployment rate within the hospitality industry in March 2021, more than double the unemployment rate the BLS reported for the average profession at that time.
 These numbers are just one more piece of evidence of the pandemic’s unmatched brutality on the industry, which has been ongoing since the first wave of lockdowns occurred.

 An unexpected situation is becoming more prominent as vaccines roll out and bars start their slow return to relative normalcy, however.
 Bars nationwide are seeking talent to serve the growing throng of customers eager to return to bar stools, yet they’re struggling to fill open slots.
 These stories seem to contradict the data, but a deeper look shows a more complex issue than what’s seen on the surface.